Last Updated on June 11, 2023 by Admin

-People management is the method of training, motivating, and leading employees/teammates in order to optimize workplace productivity and promote professional growth.
-Workplace leaders, such as team leads, managers, and department heads use people management to supervise workflow and expand employee performance every day.
+People management is the method of training, motivating, and leading employees/teammates to optimize workplace productivity and promote professional growth.
+Workplace leaders, such as team leads, managers, and department heads, use people management to supervise workflow and expand employee performance every day.

 8. Communication skills

-Communication skills are needed to speak competently with a wide sort of people whilst managing good eye contact, exhibit a varied vocabulary and tailor your language to your audience, listen effectively, present your ideas appropriately, write clearly and concisely, and work well in a group.
+Communication skills are needed to speak competently with a wide range of people while managing good eye contact, exhibit a varied vocabulary, tailor your language to your audience, listen effectively, present your ideas appropriately, write clearly and concisely, and work well in a group.

-Effective Communication is significant for managers in the organizations so as to perform the basic functions of management, i.e., Planning, Organizing, Leading, and Controlling.
+Effective Communication is significant for managers in organizations to perform the essential functions of management, i.e., Planning, Organizing, Leading, and Controlling.
 Communication helps managers to perform their jobs and responsibilities.
 Communication serves as a foundation for planning.

 9. The ability to motivate and persuade.

 Motivation techniques depend on whom you are motivating.
-As you would expect, different people are motivated by different things.
+As you would expect, different people are inspired by different things.
 Some project team members will be motivated by reward, so you may want to explain how participation links to a bonus scheme.
-Others could be motivated by responsibility, so you could focus on how this increases their remit or helps them develop professionally.
+Others could be inspired by responsibility, so you could focus on how this increases their remit or helps them develop professionally.

 Persuasive skills are valued in the workplace.
 Persuasion influences others to change their point of view, agree to a commitment, purchase a product or service, or take a course of action.
 Sales are the most apparent form of persuasion, but this skill is used in many other positions.

 10. Critical thinking and complex problem-solving skills

-Critical thinking is the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.
+Critical thinking is the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.

 Problem-solving resources.
 The problem-solving process.
 Problem-solving is defining a problem; determining the cause of the problem; identifying, prioritizing, and selecting alternatives for a solution; and implementing a solution.
-Problem-solving consists of using generic or ad hoc methods in an orderly manner to find solutions to problems.
+Problem-solving consists of using generic or ad hoc methods in an orderly manner to find answers to problems.